N = 1

 About the build

-I got the wood for this project from a sustainable sawmill outside San Diego and they sliced it up for me.
-The tricky thing about slicing cookies is that you are cutting through the grain of the wood, which puts variable pressure on the saw blade and causes it to deflect as it cuts through.
-In this case, the result was more along the lines of wedges rather than cookies as each slice had variable thickness to it.
-This altered my ability to properly scale the piece, which was kind of a bummer.
-But I still think they turned out pretty cool!
+I sourced a single log of salvaged Torrey pine for this project from a sustainable sawmill outside San Diego and got them to slice it up into cookies for me.
+The tricky thing about slicing cookies is that you have to cut directly through the grain of the wood, which puts variable pressure on the saw blade and causes it to deflect as it cuts.
+In this case, this resulted in slices of slightly variable thickness.
+Since the overall scale factor is determined by slice thickness, this variability altered my ability to properly scale the piece, creating a slightly warped morphology.
+In this context, the title of the piece, N=1, reflects the important role of repetition in accurate representations.

 Previous